4 Best Practices for Naming Your Business Data

 September 29th , 2020

+Naming your business data can enhance your data collection process.
+Businesses in 2020 run on data as much as they run on cash or electricity.
+Facts and figures can be turned into revenue more easily than ever, so investing in the former can lead to significant returns on the latter.
 In today’s digital world, businesses can’t afford to muddle or lose track of any of their data.
-If data is not properly tagged, labeled, and stored, it might as well be lost.
+If you don't tag, label, and store data properly, you might as well lose it.
 While extracting and transforming your data is a complicated process, naming can be relatively simple — if you follow a few key guidelines.

-If you’re hoping to make the best use of the information your business has collected, be sure to keep these best practices in mind:
+To maximize the effectiveness of the information your business has collected, it is crucial to remember these best practices:

 1. Label the important stuff.

-It seems intuitive — name everything exactly what it is, right?
+It seems intuitive — name everything exactly as it is, right?
 Unfortunately, it’s not that simple.
 As Phil Karlton, a famous Netscape programmer, once said, “There are only two hard things in Computer Science: cache invalidation and naming things.”
 It seems a bit funny, but there is definitely truth in it.
-Simply giving your data an identifier is not enough; you need to be able to look at how your data is labeled and immediately understand what it is and what it means to you.
+Simply giving your data an identifier is not enough; you need to label your data in such a way that you can immediately understand what it means.

 Say you’ve just acquired a huge batch of analytics data covering your entire consumer base, and you’re looking to better understand the purchasing habits of your younger customers.
 While you should label everything that you can, you’re going to want to denote the younger customers specifically — it’s information about them that you want, after all.